 chamoru. researcher. writer.

 My research has been published or is forthcoming in the fields of urban planning (Environment and Planning F, Journal of Race, Ethnicity and the City, Planning Theory & Practice), political science (Journal of Race, Ethnicity and Politics), Indigenous studies (The Contemporary Pacific, Wíčazo Ša Review, American Indian Culture and Research Journal), and other interdisciplinary fields of contemporary political critique (Global Intellectual History, South Atlantic Quarterly, Amerasia).
-Building on past experiences as an undocumented youth organizer and longtime research consultant at the UCLA Labor Center, I also maintain long-standing research interests in low-wage work and migration, although these have taken a backseat in recent years.
+Building on past experiences as an undocumented youth organizer and longtime research consultant at the UCLA Labor Center, I also maintain long-standing research interests in low-wage work, although these have taken a backseat in recent years.

-Currently, I am an Assistant Professor of Indigenous Studies at the University at Buffalo.
 I am also affiliated with the University of Michigan’s Phillip J. Bowman Center for Scholarship to Practice and University of British Columbia’s Centre for Migration Studies.
 Before coming to Seneca territories, I was a Killam Postdoctoral Research Fellow at the University of British Columbia’s Department of Political Science.
 I hold a PhD in Urban Planning and Politics from the Massachusetts Institute of Technology, an interdisciplinary MA in Social Sciences from the University of Chicago, and a BA in Philosophy and the Study of Religion from UCLA.

 Let’s talk story!